ruoqianfengshao/usdux/readme.md

 # usdux

-fast build SPA application with MPA store
+fast build SPA application with MPA store, no redux but compat middlewares, the global store apply with React.createContext

 - ✅ Build-in page and global store
 - ✅ Hocs and hooks to access store